Greek Expeditionary Force (Korea): In the War Memorial of Korea at Seoul

+In the UN Memorial Cemetery at Busan

+In popular culture

 The American feature film The Glory Brigade deals with the mission of the Greek military and its joint operations with U.S. forces in the Korean War.
 The movie was shot in Hollywood and on location in rural Missouri in late 1952, and it was released in spring 1953, shortly before the end of the war.
 Film star Victor Mature plays a U.S. officer of Greek descent in the movie.
 Alexander Scourby, an American actor of Greek heritage, plays a Greek officer.